CZboop/Blizzered/README.md

 ![Blizzered%20Lose](https://github.com/CZboop/Blizzered-Game/blob/main/Blizzered%20Lose.gif)

-A big thank you to Aezur on OpenGameArt.org for the running animation.
+A big thank you to Aezur on OpenGameArt.org for the running animation, and Q_x on OpenGameArt.org for the stew art.